 The Italian ethnic designation for Holy Family was ended in the early 1960s when the church was made open to members from across the city.
 The congregation became increasingly integrated during this time and lost its Italian identity.
 Church members moved to several other parishes, and the religious icons associated with its Italian identity were given to other churches

 Starting in the 1940s, the neighborhood around the church was increasingly industrial.
 With the construction of Interstate 480 through the southern part of the neighborhood in the 1950s, many homes were destroyed.

 In a 1976 interview, Rev. McCaslin said as discrimination against Italians ended and members became more affluent in the 1950s, many families moved away from the inner-city neighborhood to west Omaha.
-Right after World War II, Italian families went to the Miller Park and Minne Lusa neighborhoods where restaurants like Mister C’s reflected their heritage; many of the East Omaha truck farms were run by Italians, and; the intersection of 30th and Ames became home to an Italian sandwich shop that stayed open for 20 years.
+Right after World War II, Italian families went to the Miller Park and Minne Lusa neighborhoods where the iconic Mister C’s Italian Steakhouse reflected their heritage; many of the East Omaha truck farms were run by Italians, and; Ann’s Italian Subs was a well-renowned sandwich shop at 30th and Ames for several years.

 While Holy Family stayed open after then, the Italian neighborhood in North Omaha did not.
 Today, the Saint Alfio statue is located at Saint Francis Cabrini Church.
-Holy Family stays open, and the building has been listed on the National Register of Historic Places.
+Holy Family closed in 2019.
+The building has been listed on the National Register of Historic Places, and is currently being used for community outreach activities.
 There are no other signs of the Italian community once located in this part of North Omaha.